Header image of page : VFO / TEODOR CURRENTZIS / ALEXANDRE KANTOROW

 Rachmaninoff, Shostakovich

-Both standard-bearers of their generation, Teodor Currentzis and Alexandre Kantorow join forces in a programme devoted to Brahms and Shostakovich, highlighting the telluric force of the former and the tragic verve of the latter.
+Both standard-bearers of their generation, Teodor Currentzis and Alexandre Kantorow join forces in a programme devoted to Rachmaninoff and Shostakovich, highlighting the telluric force of the former and the tragic verve of the latter.

 Programme